COSS-India/observe/backend/README.md

 ## License

-This project is part of the Bhashini platform development.
+This project is part of the Adopter platform development.